How to Build and Publish Your Android App on Google Play Store (2026)

 }

-This configuration ensures that all release builds automatically use your signing key, making the process seamless during development and submission.
+This configuration helps all release builds automatically use your signing key, making things easier during development and submission.

 Step 4: Enable Code Shrinking and Obfuscation with R8